-Ferguson plunders Nucleus for chief people officer – Daily Business
+Ferguson reunited with ex-Nucleus colleague – Daily Business

 Investing

-David Ferguson has lured one of his former colleagues from Nucleus to join his new team at platform business Seccl.
+David Ferguson has been reunited with one of his former Nucleus colleagues who will join his new team at platform business Seccl.

 Kirsty Lynagh, pictured, former chief people officer at Nucleus, will join the Octopus-owned business in the same position on 6 June.